Macros | |

 Define to determine if code is being built for 32 bit PowerPC processors.

-If this define exists, then you are creating code that runs on a 32 bit PowerPC processor.
+If this define exists, then the code runs on a 32 bit PowerPC processor.
 The Nintendo GameCube, Power Macintosh and the Nintendo Wii all will have this define present.

 #define BURGER_POWERPC64 |